yugabyte/ybu/TFE/ybu-31.md

 ### Install Replicated on the Server

-Yugabyte uses a 3rd party tool called Replicated, to manage license and version control for the Yugaware platform component.
-This Replicated tool runs as a set of Docker containers, on a linux server.
-An install script is provided which installs the correct version of Docker, then downloads and runs the required containers from the Replicated repository.
-This tool is installed on the Platform server (the same server on which Yugaware platform is to be installed).
+Once the server has been configured, you will use Replicated to pull the Yugaware platform image once the license has been authenticated.

+The following Replication script will first install the correct version of Docker onto the server, then download and run the required Docker containers from the Replicated repository.

-In order to complete this step the Platform 2.11(latest) license, `.rli` extension, from a Yugabyte representative must to received first.
+In order to complete the next step, the Platform 2.11 (latest) license file, which ends in a `.rli` extension, must be obtained from a Yugabyte representative.

-Logged in as the user, `centos`, run the following command on the Platform server to run the Yugaware platform:
+Logged in as the user, `centos` (default), runs the following command on the server to install Replicated and Docker:

 ```bash
 curl -sSL https://get.replicated.com/docker | sudo bash
 ```

-Once the script has run, in the terminal, a series of prompts will begin.
+Once the script has run, a series of prompts will appear in the terminal.

 ```bash
 Do you want to the IP address of the machine?